Systems Software Engineer

 I keep this list broad on purpose.
 Different domains forced me to learn different constraints: graphics made performance and APIs concrete, reverse engineering sharpened binary reasoning and tooling, and library work forced me to care about interface design, maintenance, and long-term clarity.

-Graphics And Video Games
+Graphics and Video Games

 chipdx